-In a business context, ‘personal experience’ is shorthand for ‘personalized experience,’ i.e., an experience engineered by an organization to reflect the personal circumstances, preferences, and expectations of the individual it engages.
-In doing so, organizations must scale this effort across entire audience groups.
+In a business context ‘personal experience’ is shorthand for ‘personalized experience’ i.e. an experience engineered by an organization to fit the personal circumstances, preferences and expectations of the individual it engages.
+In doing so, organizations need to scale this effort across entire audience groups.

-A personal experience can be from the briefest and most fleeting to the most protracted and immersive.
-Individuals subject to numerous personalized interactions with a brand will, over time, typically regard this as a singular experience rather than a series of unconnected events.
+A personal experience can be brief and fleeting to the protracted and immersive.
+Individuals that have had numerous personalized interactions with a brand will, over time, typically regard this as a singular experience rather than a series of unconnected events.

 Personal experiences are distinct from impersonal experiences.
 An impersonal experience is one where the individual is not addressed or considered based on their unique characteristics.
-The majority of current marketing practices occupy the gray area in-between ‘personal’ and ‘impersonal’: identifying specific shared characteristics to target audience segments rather than treating each individual differently.
+The gray area in between ‘personal’ and ‘impersonal’ is where the majority of current marketing practice sits: identifying certain shared characteristics to target audience segments rather than treating each individual differently.

 Why is personal experience important for customers?

 Customers value personalized service.
-A GBH Insights/Epsilon study found that 80% of consumers are more likely to purchase when brands offer personalized experiences.
+A GBH Insights/Epsilon study found that 80% of consumers are more likely to make a purchase when brands offer personalized experiences.
 What’s true of consumers is also borne out in the B2B sphere.
-According to Salesforce research, three-quarters of business buyers expect that the companies they purchase from will provide a personalized experience.
+According to Salesforce research, three-quarters of business buyers have an expectation that the companies they purchase form will provide a personalized experience.